-- Medicare Advantage is currently generally not available to ESRD patients, but this will change in 2021.
+- Medicare Advantage is newly available to ESRD patients as of 2021.

 - ALS: You’re eligible for Medicare as soon as your SSDI benefits begin (and there’s no longer a waiting period for SSDI as of 2021).

 - For people under 65 who have ALS or ESRD, access to Medigap plans varies from one state to another.

 Eligibility for Medicare includes persons over age 65, those with disabilities, and those with two specific diseases: End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS, also known as Lou Gehrig’s disease).

 Individuals under age 65 with disabilities other than ALS or ESRD must have received Social Security Disability benefits for 24 months before gaining eligibility for Medicare.
 A five-month waiting period is required after a beneficiary is determined to be disabled before a beneficiary begins to collect Social Security Disability benefits, although this no longer applies for ALS.